NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 cameras in ``bundle_adjust`` one should use ``transform.txt`` instead of ``inverse-transform.txt`` above.

+There are two ways of incorporating a ground constraint in bundle adjustment.
+Here we will discuss an approach which works when the ground truth can be sparse, and we make use of the stereo disparity.
+In :numref:`heights_from_dem`, further down, another approach is discussed, where the ground is a DEM.
+That may be easier to use with a large number of images.

-Next, we will need to create a disparity from the left and right images that we will use during bundle adjustment.
+We will need to create a disparity from the left and right images that we will use during bundle adjustment.
 For that we will take the disparity obtained in stereo and remove any intermediate transforms stereo applied to the images and the disparity.
 This can be done as